Whitetail Deer Hunts

 Types of hunts and what they include

 Guided hunts are designed for the client who wishes to arrive in camp and start hunting with all preparations taken care of beforehand.
 These type of hunts include preseason scouting and trail camera monitoring, bait station set up and maintenance where applicable, tree stand or ground blind set up prior to arrival, field care of game, and local transportation to the tagging station, processor and taxidermist if applicable.
 This type of hunt is most popular for bear and predator hunters.
-Deer hunters with limited physical ability may also find this hunt useful.
+Hunters with limited physical ability may also find this hunt useful.

 Semi-guided hunts are designed for the hunter who wishes to do their own scouting and find their own sign.
 We’ll give you a briefing on our operational area and known locations of game and travel routes.
 We’ll show you where terrain features, water and food sources are on topographical maps and you’ll choose where you wish to hunt.
 We can provide you a stand or blind, or you can bring your own.
 This is a popular option for experienced deer hunters.